Earnings are up for the the Crown Investment Corporation.

 “We don’t know how much was received by government, for the buses for example,” she said.
 “This is important information.”

 Sarauer is calling on the Saskatchewan government to release a fully accosted breakdown, saying the people of the province deserve to know what exactly those assets amounted to for the province.

 “Contracts can be written in a way that companies feel comfortable,” she said.
 “But, again, these are public assets.”

 Another big increase is due in part to the income jump SaskPower raked in, but despite their earnings, they didn’t transfer a portion of that over to the STC.

-The province’s power authority also is in debt to tune of $7.9 billion, a level of debt CIC President Blair Swystun noted is on the verge of becoming unmanageable.
+The province’s power authority also is in debt to tune of $7.9 billion, a level of debt CIC President Blair Swystun noted is high, but not unmanageable.

 “It’s a matter of keeping a close eye on insuring that all of the crown corporations are investing sufficiently in their infrastructure, to maintain safe and reliable service for all their customers.”